JB63134/bash_ca/README.md

 ### Shell Environment Visibility
 - Lists all sourced shell files, including conditional and loop-based sourcing
 - Lists all environment variables
-- Lists all variables loaded by sourced files
+- Lists all variables loaded by sourced files that are found
 - Scans `$PATH` and highlights writable directories
 - Identifies user-writable commands
 - Shows shell options that differ from defaults